mtekk/Breadcrumb-NavXT/readme.txt

 Breadcrumb NavXT now supports WordPress.org language packs.
 Want to translate Breadcrumb NavXT?
 Visit [Breadcrumb NavXT's WordPress.org translation project](https://translate.wordpress.org/projects/wp-plugins/breadcrumb-navxt/).

 == Installation ==
-Open the appropriate file for your theme (typically header.php).
-This can be done within WordPress’ administration panel through Presentation > Theme Editor or through your favorite text editor.
-Place the following code where you want the breadcrumb trail to appear.
-`if(function_exists('bcn_display'))
-    {
-        bcn_display();
-    }`
-Save the file (upload if applicable).
-Now you should have a breadcrumb trail on your WordPress powered site.
+Breadcrumb NavXT can be installed from within WordPress’ administration panel.
+After installing and activating the plugin, to get breadcrumb trails to display either use the included widget, or call the breadcrumb trail in your theme (or child theme).
+See the [Calling the Breadcrumb Trail](http://mtekk.us/archives/guides/calling-the-breadcrumb-trail "Read more on calling the breadcrumb trail") article for more information on calling the breadcrumb trail.

 To customize the breadcrumb trail you may edit the default values for the options in the administrative interface.
 This is located in your administration panel under Settings > Breadcrumb NavXT.
-See the [Calling the Breadcrumb Trail](http://mtekk.us/archives/guides/calling-the-breadcrumb-trail "Read more on calling the breadcrumb trail") article for more information on calling the breadcrumb trail.

 Please visit [Breadcrumb NavXT's Documentation](http://mtekk.us/code/breadcrumb-navxt/breadcrumb-navxt-doc/ "Go to Breadcrumb NavXT's Documentation.") page for more information.